daehwa/AudioHero/pre-processing/Pre-Processing/README.md

 ## How to use
 1. Place the code [pre-processing.py](https://github.com/daehwa/AudioHero/blob/master/pre-processing/Pre-Processing/Code/pre-processing.py) to the same folder with raw data files.
 2. run the code.
-Your code automaticaly finds wav files and convert it.
+Your code automatically finds wav files and convert it.
 Also, it skipped the already processed files.
     ```
     python pre-processing.py
     ```